rottingresearch/linkrot/README.md

 Scans pdfs for links written in plaintext and checks if they are active or returns an error code.
 It then generates a report of its findings.
 Extract references (pdf, url, doi, arxiv) and metadata from a PDF.

+Check out our sister project, [Rotting Research](https://github.com/marshalmiller/rottingresearch), for a web app implementation of this project.

 # Features

 - Extract references and metadata from a given PDF.